thepirat000/Audit.NET/README.md

 		.OnInsert(ev => Console.Write(ev.ToJson())));
 ```

-For async operations you should use the `DynamicAsyncDataProvider`, for example:
+For async operations, you should use the `DynamicAsyncDataProvider`, for example:

 ```c#
 var dataProvider = new DynamicAsyncDataProvider();